Bharatk2/Bharatk2/README.md

 <br />

-Hi, I'm [Bharat Kumar](https://bharatchulavista14.wixsite.com/bharat-kumar), an iOS Developer 👨🏽‍💻 living in San Diego, CA. I have strong experience with Swift emphasizing on UI Design & User Experience.
-I hold a lot of grit when working on projects which brings me satisfaction after receiving a positive result out of it.
-Beside's programming, I enjoy playing soccer and traveling different countries, so far traveled 12 countries.
-I also speak five different languages which are Spanish, English, Catalan, Hindi and Punjabi, I love learning languages because it allows me to expresss in better of myself to others when traveling.
+Hi, I'm Bharat Kumar, an iOS Developer 👨🏽‍💻 living in San Diego, CA. I am a Lambda School trained with a strong background in Swift, specifically UI Design and User Experience.
+Producing positive results on my projects brings me great satisfaction.
+I would describe myself as a person who has grit, I do not give up until I am satisfied with the result.
+When I’m not programming, I enjoy playing soccer and traveling the world.
+So far I’ve been able to visit twelve different countries!
+My hidden talent is that I speak five different languages including, Spanish, English, Catalan, Hindi, and Punjabi.
+I love being able to connect with others through their language when I travel.

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on some awesome iOS projects;